Want to attract flying squirrels in your backyard?

 Do flying squirrels only come out at night?

 Flying Squirrels are nocturnal, they have bigger eyes and can see well at night.
-Being nocturnal, they come out at night to feed and returning to their nests to sleep during the day.
+Being nocturnal, they come out at night to feed and return to their nests to sleep during the day.

 Are Flying Squirrels dangerous?